 Care for the land and stewardship for the cattle has passed from one generation to the next.
 The ranch was founded by Captain Samuel “Burk” Burnett and is known for its legendary American Quarter Horses and superior Angus cattle.

 Responsible Management at the Four SixesTM Ranch is not only a way of life, it’s the preservation of life.
 With a family history that dates to the ranch’s founding in the mid-1800s, there’s pride and heritage in everything we do, especially when it comes to caring for the land and our animals.

-Depending on the land to feed our herds of cattle and horses, means conservation isn’t a buzzword but a necessity at the Four Sixes Ranch.
+Depending on the land to feed our cattle and horses, conservation isn’t a buzzword but a necessity at the Four Sixes Ranch.

 Being good stewards of the land requires making tough decisions.
-While assessing the impact of a severe drought in 2011, managers were faced with difficult choices – leave the cattle to graze land that had supported Four Sixes cattle since 1870 and risk ecological damage that might take decades to recover or protect the land and cattle by finding alternative grazing land.
+For example, while assessing the impact of a severe drought in 2011, managers were faced with difficult choices – leave the cattle to graze land that had supported Four Sixes cattle since 1870 and risk ecological damage that might take decades to recover or protect the land and cattle by finding alternative grazing land.
 To protect the rangeland, preserve more than a century of genetics and save the livelihoods of dozens of families in the sparsely populated area of King County, the ranch managers decided to incur the expense of relocating the entire cattle operation to other states until rainfall returned.

 “Now that the area has received some beneficial rains, the cattle are coming back,” said ranch manager Joe Leathers.
 “It was the vision and goal of Mrs. Anne Marion, the late owner of the ranch, for the Four Sixes Ranch to return the land to the way it was back in the 1870s to a condition conducive to a thriving cattle herd and abundant wildlife.”

 Those efforts are paying off, being recognized and receiving accolades.